Skip to main content

 NorthStar – Discover Your Future!

-Brandon School Division is proud to announce the launch of the NorthStar Program, a new after-school tutoring and mentoring initiative designed to support high school students in reaching their academic and life goals.
+Brandon School Division is proud to announce the launch of the NorthStar Project, a new after-school tutoring and mentoring initiative designed to support high school students in reaching their academic and life goals.

 Made possible through a Bright Futures expansion grant from Manitoba’s Department of Education and Early Childhood Learning, NorthStar will provide comprehensive personal, academic and financial support to students beginning in Grade 9.